monikered/beylines/beylines.md

     ##  chr "Smack it, smack it in the air, legs movin' side to side"

 ...looks good!
-Our data set needs to be expanded, however, so I'm going to add album titles and years.
+Our data set needs to be expanded, however, so I'm going to add album titles, years, and track lists.

 ``` r
 bey_albums <- data.frame(album = c("Dangerously in Love", "B'day", "I Am...Sasha Fierce", "4", "Beyoncé", "Lemonade"),